AusClimateService/npcp/reports/phase1/phase1_report.md

 > TODO: Provide information on where to find plots that weren't included in this report
 > (e.g. supplementary information or the notebooks on GitHub).

+> TODO: Explain that it's obvious from Figures 1 and 2 that MBCn was an outlier
+> and thus it won't really be talked about in the following.

 <p align="center">
     <img src="figures/hist_summary.png" width=60% height=60%>
     <br>